saeg/ba-dua/README.md

 ## Notice

-ba-dua JAR is distributed with ASM (http://asm.ow2.org) and args4j (http://args4j.kohsuke.org) embedded.
-We also included two classes (ContentTypeDetector and CRC64) from JaCoCo project (http://www.eclemma.org/jacoco/).
-The only change in this classes was the package declaration.
-The command line interface tools is inspired by the pull request #86 from JaCoCo.
+ba-dua JAR is distributed with some classes from ASM (http://asm.ow2.org), args4j (http://args4j.kohsuke.org) and JaCoCo (http://www.eclemma.org/jacoco/) embedded (shaded).
+The command line interface tools were inspired by the pull request #86 from JaCoCo.

 - ASM is distributed under the BSD License.
 - args4j is distributed under the MIT License.